 Skiing and snowboarding in Japan for first timers

 We do not claim to be a skiing family or experts of any sort!
-This post if for families like us that want to check out Japan and spend some time in the snow while they are there.
+This post is for families like us that want to check out Japan and spend some time in the snow while they are there.
 Here are our suggestions for planning and organising your trip.

 Decide which ski field to visit